 (Optional, for the lazy!)
-And, if you want an even easier way, then we can use the ggolot2 package.
+And, if you want an even easier way, then we can use the ggolot2 package (code in the solutions).
 Note: you will need to install the ggplot2 package first if you don't already have it.